The village is well serviced by major roads and motorways (M1 and A1).

 This means that vehicles must not exceed 30 miles per hour when travelling through the village.
 There are no exceptions to this.
 If you see vehicles which appear to be speeding, please take as many details as possible (registration number, make, colour, etc) and report them to the police.

-A new pilot scheme to draw attention to the village speed limit has been launched in Sutton-cum-Lound.
+A Speed Watch scheme operates to draw attention to the village speed limit in Sutton-cum-Lound.
 The scheme involves residents displaying speed limit reminder signs on the side of their wheelie bins.

 The main areas of concern are the main approaches and the main road through the village, where vehicles are regularly seen driving well in excess of the 30mph limit.
 The Parish Council have successfully won a grant from Bassetlaw Council to fund these signs, so they are able to offer these free of charge to any household wishing to take part and support the campaign to reduce the speed of vehicle passing through the village.